 Emerging Asia can be a tough place for foreign nations to own real estate.
-As it stands in many countries, non-citizens are prohibited from buying properties.
 For example, in the Philippines, the country’s constitution bans non-Filipinos from owning land and in Sri Lanka non-citizens pay more tax when they own any property.
 However, there are signs that this may be about to change.
 2015 will see countries in the Association of Southeast Asian Nations (ASEAN) merge to form a single market.

 The establishment of the ASEAN Economic Community, or AEC, is expected to boost foreign direct investment in the Philippines and other untapped markets across the region, putting pressure on lawmakers to amend these ownership restrictions.
 This year, foreign ownership laws will also come into focus elsewhere in Asia, with debate set to continue in Indonesia and Myanmar about opening up the countries’ property sectors to international investors.

 This is a sign of relief for real estate agents in some countries like Myanmar, which sees a lack of foreign investment to be one of the top 3 major constraints on the property market.
 A recent study conducted by House.com.mm revealed that 24% of house hunters and real estate agents identified lack of external investments as a factor that prevents the property market from skyrocketing.

 As a country, Myanmar has become increasingly attractive to foreign investors.
 Foreign Direct Investment (FDI) grew from US$ 1.9 billion in the 2011-12 financial year to $2.7 billion in 2012-13.
 The bulk of this investment was directed towards the energy sector, garment industry, information technology and food and beverages, according to the World Bank.